Plagiarism Policy

 Originality

-By submitting a manuscript to Modern Finance, authors affirm that their work is original, unpublished, and is not under consideration for publication elsewhere.
-Infringements, including duplicate publication of the author's own work without proper citation, are not tolerated.
+By submitting a manuscript to Modern Finance, authors affirm that their work is original, unpublished, and not under consideration for publication elsewhere.
+Infringements, including duplicate publication or inappropriate reuse of the author's own work without proper citation, are not tolerated.

 Acknowledging Sources